vellikhor/mass-create/README.md

 ## Installation

 1. **Manual Installation**:
+   - Create a folder titled `mass-create` within the `.obsidian/plugins` folder of your Obsidian vault.
    - Download the plugin files.
-   - Place them in the `.obsidian/plugins/mass-create` folder of your Obsidian vault.
+   - Place them in the `mass-create` folder.
    - Go to Settings > Community plugins in Obsidian and enable the "Mass Create" plugin.

 2. **Community Plugin Directory** (when available):